lmabbutt/lmabbutt.github.io/docs/07-Microcontroller-Code/Code.md

 ## Overview

 This project was programmed in C using the MPLabX IDE and resources native to the IDE including MCC.
-The packaged MCC zip file can be found at the link below
+The packaged MPLabX zip file can be found at the link below

 ## Resouces